 10. Follow through with the OS installation wizard.

 Congratulations!!!
-The Windows Server 2016 Datacenter is up and running after been spin up from an ISO Image.
+The Windows Server 2016 Datacenter is up and running after being spun up from an ISO Image.

 Follow through now as we will be backing up Hyper-V Windows Server VM.

-- Now go to Hyper-V Manager and confirm where the Window Server VM files is located by right-clicking on the VM and select settings
+1: Now go to Hyper-V Manager and confirm where the Window Server VM files is located by right-clicking on the VM and selecting settings

 2. Under Hardware click on Hard Drive and by your right you can confirm where the VM files that you want to backup is located.